 While in the vast majority of common law jurisdictions service can be effected by any adult person without any specific qualification, service in Brazil must be carried out by a court marshal (oficial de justiça).
 The marshal is a public servant, who is remunerated directly by the courts (and not by the parties).

 International service of process is given special attention under Brazilian law.
 For a Brazil-based company or individual to be served with foreign process a formal request must be made to the foreign court for service to be effected.
-The request is called a “letter rogatory” (“carta rogatória”), also known in some common law jurisdictions as “letters of request”.
+The request is called a “letter rogatory” or “letter of request” (“carta rogatória”).

 On 31 October 2017 the Superior Court of Justice (Superior Tribunal de Justiça, “STJ”) showed that the position may be changing, deciding that in certain circumstances a letter rogatory may not be necessary for service to be regarded as having been properly effected.
 See further here.